jonmagic/i-got-issues/README.md

 GITHUB_SECRET=client_secret_from_the_app_you_just_registered
 ```

-Now bootstrap the database and start the server.
+Now setup the database and start the server.

 ```bash
 rake db:setup